Bureaucrash: Perception

 Libertarian historian Brian Doherty described Bureaucrash in Radicals for Capitalism as "a gang of libertarian college kids who prank leftists at major international events by taking the implications of their policies to absurd extremes, which invariably fails, often spectacularly.
 Bureaucrash created a fake group it called 'Progressives Against Progress' whose symbol was a caveman with a club."

 Bureaucrash was called a group "where punk rock meets the gold standard" in The Wall Street Journal.

 The network's work has been favorably showcased by prominent British libertarian blog Samizdata.

-Funding

-Bureaucrash was a 501(c)(3) non-profit organization.
-It was established in 2001 with funding from the now-defunct Henry Hazlitt Foundation.
-As of March, 2006 the group has been sponsored by the Competitive Enterprise Institute.